MicrosoftDocs/CommunityToolkit/docs/mvvm/source-gen/diagnostics/MVVMTK0011.md

 {
     private bool Foo { set { } }

-    // The target property "Foo" does not have a setter [RelayCommand(CanExecute = nameof(Foo))]
+    // The target property "Foo" does not have a getter [RelayCommand(CanExecute = nameof(Foo))]
     private void GreetUser()
     {